lakshay-08/pubsubmodel_mqtt_python_postgresql_iot/README.md

 # MQTT Publish Subscribe model and  adding data to Database

 An Example of MQTT publish and subscribe Model in python and adding the data to PostgreSQL database.
-From publish file random data will be gerated for two topics and from the subscribe file subscription to a topic will be made then the data will be added to a database mydb to table wich contains unique id time of data topic and the payload.
+From publish file random data will be gerated for two topics and from the subscribe file subscription to a topic will be made then the data will be added to a database mydb to table wich contains unique id, time, topic and the payload.

 ## Requirements: